Updated: 9/6/14. Skin Fact: All blemishes are not equal. Learn the differences and treat them accordingly.

 What you can do: Since these have no infection (meaning, they are not generally sore), using harsh acne products will only make them worse by causing dry skin cell build up trapping the oil in the skin longer.
 Exfoliate!
 By keeping off surface dead skin cell buildup, this will help them to purge naturally, however a good deep pore cleansing facial is also very beneficial for removing the impurities within the pores.
 Once you get the pores cleaned out, exfoliating products work deep within the skin to keep them clean.

-They can be caused from heavy pore-clogging oils like Mineral Oil and Petrolatum so be sure to avoid these ingredients.
+They can be caused by heavy pore-clogging oils like Mineral Oil and Petrolatum so be sure to avoid these ingredients.
 Also, limit the use of facial oils.
 While cleansing oils and skin oils used in place of moisturizer are popular to use, this will only add to trapped pores making them worse.
 A great cleanser to use is AHA/BHA Cleansing Gel which destroys the oil and bacteria deep within the pores.
 Exfoliate with gentle products like BHA Clarifying Serum, Mint Buffing Beads and Triple Berry Smoothing Peel.

 Blackheads Large pores that contain oil that has oxidized with air causing it to turn black…